lmarelli/sampling/README.md

 They all start the same way.
 1.  `groupby` by strata.
 2. Then sample.

+You may also refer to: [Beer: Stratified Sampling](/Stratified_Sample.md) for a guided example.

 * For equal counts from each subgroup:
   Let's say we need 10 samples from each sub-group
   ```